wenx-guo/whole_brain_encoder/README.md

 # whole_brain_encoder

-# Required setup

-In `utils/args.py`, modify the following paths in the default arguments:

-1. `--output_path`: use the path to downloaded weights or folder where weights were saved after training
-1. `--data_dir`: directory containing metadata and neural data files
-1. `--imgs_dir`: directory containing NSD image data
+# Run inference on your images using the ensemble model

+The ensemble model is a combination of many individual models, each trained on a particular subject, encoder layer, and hemisphere.
+It uses the validation split to generate a model confidence value for each voxel, so it should be evaluated on the test split or unseen data.

 ## Environment setup

+### Downloading weights

+In `utils/args.py`, set the default argument `--output_path` to point to downloaded weights or folder where weights were saved after training.
+Download the model weights from https://huggingface.co/ehwang/brain_encoder_weights/tree/main by cloning the repo like [this](https://huggingface.co/ehwang/brain_encoder_weights/tree/main?clone=true), or follow the training instructions below in [Reproducing the checkpoints](#reproducing-the-checkpoints).
+This should point to the `checkpoints/` folder.

+The expected directory structure is: `checkpoints/nsd_test/dinov2_q_transformer/subj_{subj_num:02}/enc_{enc_layer}/run_{run_num}/{hemi}`.

-Environment for model training and inference
+### Conda environment for model training and inference

+Environments for running the model, plotting, and parcellation algorithm are provided in the `env/` folder.
+To create the environments, run the following commands:

+Environment for inference and training

 ```bash
 conda env create -f env/xformers.yml